-One idea put forward by creationists is that the "waters above" refers to a vapor canopy, a layer of Earth's atmosphere that no longer exists today.
+One old idea put forward by creationists was that the "waters above" refers to a vapor canopy, a layer of Earth's atmosphere that no longer exists today.
 The vapor canopy would have served the purpose of helping provide a uniform near-tropical climate in the preflood world, but the canopy would have collapsed or dissipated in the Flood and no longer exists.
-This canopy is envisioned as a transparent layer of Earth's atmosphere that held water vapor.
+This canopy was envisioned as a transparent layer of Earth's atmosphere that held water vapor.
 It was once thought that the vapor canopy might provide water for the 40 days and nights of rain in the Flood.
 However, when the Institute for Creation Research did research on this concept, they found that such a canopy could not contain large amounts of water such as would be required for 40 days of rain.
 Only a small amount of water could be in the canopy or otherwise the greenhouse heating effect from it would be so strong it would make Earth's surface uninhabitable.
-Some creation scientists still believe in the vapor canopy today but a number of creation scientists have abandoned the idea as unnecessary.
-I would personally say the vapor canopy idea is possible Biblically and scientifically but not really a necessary concept.
-At least we can say that if there was a vapor canopy, it did not provide the water for the 40 days of rain in the Flood.
+Few creationists with science backgrounds still believe in the vapor canopy today.
+Most creation scientists have abandoned the idea as unnecessary.
+I would say the vapor canopy idea is not really a necessary concept and it is unlikely.
+Certainly, if there was a vapor canopy, it did not provide the water for the 40 days of rain in the Flood.

 On the other hand, when the Flood began, there was indeed intense rain.
 Genesis 7:11 says, "In the six hundredth year of Noah's life, on the seventeenth day of the second month--on that day all the springs of the great deep burst forth, and the floodgates of the heavens were opened (NIV)."
 In Genesis 7:4 and 7:12 it states that it rained for 40 days and nights.
 This clearly implies intense storm activity that would have been frightening to people who were used to living in such a pleasant environment.
 The 40 days of rain also is scientifically interesting because today it is physically impossible for Earth to do this.
 Earth's atmosphere probably could not sustain rain this long.
 Also, it seems likely, though it is not explicitly stated, that this rain was global.
 In order for it to rain this long over the entire Earth surface, something had to put large amounts of water into Earth's atmosphere.
 Earth's atmosphere apparently became "overloaded" or supersaturated with water in a way that was sustained for weeks.
 I suspect that even at the end of the 40 days there could have been continuing rain on some occasional or scattered basis for some weeks.

 Creation scientists have much debated what Genesis 7:11 means when it says "springs of the great deep" or "fountains of the deep."
 Volcanic eruptions, hot water geysers, water jets from the mid-ocean ridges, and impacts from space vaporizing ocean water have all been suggested as possible means of putting large amounts of water into the atmosphere rapidly.
 Some or all of these catastrophic mechanisms could cause intense long lasting rains.
 The Flood account in Genesis raises many scientific questions.
 Surely a global Flood would cause many geological and physical effects on the Earth.
+In fact, not one square inch of Earth's surface would remain unchanged.
 The Bible does not spell out what happened in technical detail but it gives a general outline of the events.
 There is a great desire on the part of Christians in the sciences who are creationists to understand what this Flood did to the Earth.
 Though we may never fully answer every question about the Flood, various ideas have been proposed to relate the Flood as described in Genesis to what is known from modern Earth sciences.

 Movement of the Continents